5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 ## Request

 * $300,000 per year
-* Yes we intend to apply for the 2 year stream, once we hit profitability, we will request to end it.
+* Yes we intend to apply for the 2 year stream, once we have 2 profitable quarters in a row, we will request to end the stream.
+More specifically, profitable means that the portion of the revenue generated that we collect (50%) covers the full cost of operations.
-* We will spend much more than this to build, operate and promote this product, but we believe in the business models we can create.
+* We will spend much more than $300k to build, operate and promote this product, but we believe in the business models we can create.

 ## Size of team and commitment: